-Fig. 6.
-Parasite total aboveground and seed capsule biomass dry weight production, when grown with or without a host, as a function of nutrient application levels as observed in Experiment 1 (left) and Experiment 2 (right).
-In both experiments the intercept (P<0.001) of the regression lines are significantly different.
-The slopes were only significantly different in Experiment 1 (P<0.001).
+FIG. 7.
+Parasite root biomass and fraction of root to total biomass, when grown with or without a host, as a function of nutrient application levels as observed in experiment 1.
+In both cases, the intercepts of the regression lines are significantly different.
+The slopes were significantly different for root biomass (P < 0.001).